Shahmirtk/stonks/README.md

 Potential further research:<br>
 - Enhancing the algorithm by further local search instead of relying on global optimization only.
 - Adding fixed income to a portfolio.
-(Rf)
 <br><br>

 Credits: WSJ, PSX, SBP.<br>